DataSentics/personal-shelf-inspector-models/README.md

 ### Conversion to TF.js

-Apply psi-torch-tf-conversion and psi-tf-js-conversion to the saved torch model.
+Apply [psi-torch-tf-converter](https://github.com/DataSentics/psi-torch-tf-converter) and [psi-tf-js-converter](https://github.com/DataSentics/psi-tf-js-converter) to the saved torch model.
 See the corresponding repositories for more detail